 Currently, many US banks are paying very little interest on deposits held there.
 This is primarily due to the Federal Reserve’s monetary policy that it has been pursuing since 2008.
 A few years ago the Fed started to raise interest rates to bring them back to historically normal levels.
 Recently, the Fed changed their tune again and yields have dropped significantly.
 This means CD rates have dropped as well.
 Here is a list of CD rates in Massachusetts.

 As you can see from this list, rates for 1, 2, 3, & 5 year CDs are quite low.
 So are you getting paid enough for the risk you are taking?

 When you give money to a bank in exchange for interest, you are lending them money.
 To put it in simple terms, you give them your money, $100,000 as in the above example, and they give you 1% or $1,000 annually.
 This means that you are risking the loss of your entire $100,000 in exchange for $1,000 plus your principal returned.
 This does not seem like a good trade-off to me.

 Given the FDIC insurance that most banks carry in the US, the FDIC insures your $100,000 from loss ( up to $250,000).
 As long as the FDIC is solvent, you are guaranteed to get your money back.
-The risk is low for loss of your principal and your interest is low as compensation for this low risk.
+The risk is low for a loss of your principal and your interest is low as compensation for this low risk.
 Years back in early 2000, you could find CD rates between 5-6% annually.
-This is much better than the 1% or lower rate that you currently find.
+This is much better than the 1% or lower rate than you currently find.

-Typically, risk is correlated with the rate of interest.
+Typically, the risk is correlated with the rate of interest.
 While banks offer low-interest rates, your funds are relatively safe.
 Investing into a corporate high yield or junk bond will pay a much higher rate of interest, but your risk of loss is also much higher.

 In an environment with positive interest rates, the same environment every living person has experienced prior to the past few months, you get paid interest in exchange for lending money.
 But what if you didn’t…